TEFL Toulouse FAQ

 26How do I choose a TEFL course?

-If you don’t apply for our course then when choosing a TEFL course you must consider the following:
+When choosing a TEFL course you must consider the following:

 • Avoid courses with multiple locations.
 How can any course provider offer so many locations?
 That just means they send staff to a location if enough people apply for the course to make it worthwhile.
-Which in turn means you will be shepherded about.
+Which in turn means YOU will be shepherded about.
 At the last minute.

 • Reputation of the course – do some googling re course reviews, and read testimonials.
 Do your own research.